Terradue/gitbook-oss-t2/README.md

 ### Deploying the GitBook

-On the host server, simply use git clone and maven deploy.
+Use git clone and maven:

 ```
 cd